-A student enrolled in a VET qualification through a School-Based Apprenticeship or Traineeship (SBAT) is funded under the Victorian Training Guarantee (VTG) and not eligible for VETiS funding.
-However, for assessment purposes, students in these arrangements are still able to gain credit for their VET towards completion of their senior secondary certificate.
-Further information on SBATs, is available at http://www.education.vic.gov.au/training/learners/apprentices/Pages/parttime.aspx
+A student enrolled in a VET qualification through a School-based apprenticeship or traineeship (SBAT) is funded under Skills First and is not eligible for targeted VET funding.
+However, for assessment purposes, students undertaking VET as part of an SBAT are still able to gain credit towards completion of their senior secondary certificate.
+Further information on SBATs is available at: Part-time and School-based Apprenticeships and Traineeships.

-Fees and Charges
+School VET Fees and Charges